alwaysdata/documentation/advanced/migrations/2020-software-architecture.en.md

 | `13.11.0` `13.14.0`                                           | `-`                                                          |
 | `14.2.0`                                                      | `-`                                                          |

-- Minor removed versions will automatically be replaced by the oldest available minor version (e.g. 12.16.1 for 12).
+- Minor removed versions will automatically be replaced by the closest minor version (e.g. 12.16.1 for 12).

 ### Elixir